leibniz-future-lab/.github/profile/README.md

 In the International Future Lab for Artificial Intelligence ([Leibniz AI Lab](https://leibniz-ai-lab.de/)) in Hannover, excellent international researchers as well as renowned colleagues from L3S Research Center, Leibniz University, Hannover Medical School and European partner institutes have been researching new topics in artificial intelligence and developing intelligent solutions for personalised medicine.

-* [SelfDistill-SER](https://github.com/leibniz-future-lab/SelfDistill-SER): **Fast yet effective speech emotion recognition with self-distillation.**
+* [SelfDistill-SER](https://github.com/leibniz-future-lab/SelfDistill-SER): **Fast yet effective speech emotion recognition with self-distillation**
 <br> We apply self-distillation  to produce a fast and effective speech emotion recognition model, by simultaneously fine-tuning wav2vec 2.0 and training its shallower versions.

-* [PrototypeSound](https://github.com/leibniz-future-lab/PrototypeSound): **Prototype Learning for Interpretable Respiratory Sound Analysis.**
+* [PrototypeSound](https://github.com/leibniz-future-lab/PrototypeSound): **Prototype Learning for Interpretable Respiratory Sound Analysis**
 <br> The prototype learning framework aims to generate prototypes of audio singnals for a respiratory sound classification task (normal/crackle/wheeze/both).

-* [HypercomplexECG](https://github.com/leibniz-future-lab/HypercomplexECG): **Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks.**
+* [HypercomplexECG](https://github.com/leibniz-future-lab/HypercomplexECG): **Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks**
 <br> We propose lightweight convolutional neural networks  for atrial fibrillation detection based on the recently proposed parameterised hypercomplex neural networks.

 * [Knowledge Acquisition](https://github.com/jwallat/knowledge-acquisition): **The Effect of Masking Strategies on Knowledge Retention by Language Model**